shahxvi/uitm-csc126-guide/README.md

 # Fundamentals of Algorithms & Computer Problem Solving (CSC126)

-This is a comprehensive guide of CSC126 for diploma freshman in Computer Science at UiTM.
+This is a guide of CSC126 for diploma freshman in Computer Science at UiTM.

 [A compilation of exercises I made while enrolling in this course](https://github.com/shahxvi/uitm-cdcs110/tree/753e856f2000413dace510ed333f83134b6dca26/CSC126)